-Having successfully raced Ready to Rip (More Then Ready), Christine and her team we were keen to secure this filly from the same family by first season sire, Better Than Ready (by More Than Ready) and as of November 21st the young sire is Leading Australia’s first seasons list with three winners from 13-runners and earnings of $218,250 with The Odyssey his top earner, with a very good crop of juveniles to come along.
+Having successfully raced Ready to Rip (More Then Ready), Christine and her team were keen to secure this filly from the same family by first season sire, Better Than Ready (by More Than Ready) and as of December 17th the young sire is Leading Australia’s first seasons list with six winners from 16-runners with earnings of $511,375 and two stakes winners with The Odyssey as his top earner banking $161,050 for connections after winning the 2018 Listed BRC Phelan Ready Stakes, the son of More Than Ready has a very good crop of juveniles following through.

-An athletic almost black stallion ‘Better Than Ready’ retired to stud with eight wins from only sixteen starts.
-Four of those eight wins came at stakes level: 2012 Listed Brian Crowley Stakes 1200 m. in track record time, the 2013 Listed Favelon Stakes 1200 m. on a slow track, the 2013 Listed Dittman Plate 1000 m. and finally the 2013 Listed Keith Noud Stakes 1200 m.
+An athletic almost black stallion ‘Better Than Ready’ retired to stud with eight wins from only sixteen starts, four of those wins came at stakes level: 2012 Listed Brian Crowley Stakes 1200 m. in track record time, the 2013; Listed Favelon Stakes 1200 m. on a slow track, the 2013 Listed Dittman Plate 1000 m. and finally the 2013 Listed Keith Noud Stakes 1200 m.
 The horse showed his class at the top level when placed in the 2013 Group 1 BTC Cup 1200 m beating home seven-time Group 1 winner Buffering.

 The dam is by Hussonet, Champion Sire in Chile winning 7-times, Hussonet has sired a number of Group 1 winners in Australia including: Eagle Falls (2011 MRC Oakleigh Plate), Glorious Days (2013 Hong Kong Mile), Reaan (2008 MRC Blue Diamond Stakes) and Weekend Hussler a seven-time Group 1 winner.
 Hussonova’s dam is Run for Cover, a half-sister to Alma’s Fury winner of the Group 2 Apollo Stakes 1400 m.